jcouv/jcouv.github.io/_drafts/2015-09-14-diophantine-equations-and-turing-decidability.md

 In this fashion, step by step, you can show that more complex sets and relations are Diophantine, such as divisibility, non-divisibility, remainder, greatest common divisor, and exponentiation.
 The exponentiation is quite tricky and corresponds to the set of triplets {a, b, c} such that a = b^c.
 This allows to introduce exponential Diophantine equations (where exponentiation can appear in the expression along with additions and multiplications) and provides a method find them equivalent polynomial representations. or the set of primes (!).

-Cantor numbering
+Cantor numbering and Gödel coding
 CantorN(a1, ..., aN) is a Diophantine function, and so is the converse CantorElementNM(c) Although the Cantor numbering gets used heavily in the book, there is no easy way of proving that CantorElement(n, m, c), treating n and m as parameters instead of constants, is Diophantine.
 So the Gödel coding is introduced, which allows to encode tuples {a1, ..., aN} of arbitrary dimension.
-It's based on the Chinese Remainder Theorem and is defined as the triples {a, b, n} such that aI = rem(a, bi+1).
+It's based on the Chinese Remainder Theorem and is defined as the triples {a, b, n} such that aI = rem(a, bi+1) = GodelElement(a, b, i).
 There is more than one such triple, so the coding is not unique (unlike Cantor's).
-Also, that coding proves to be Diophantine.
+Also, that coding is Diophantine as the remainder function is.
+There is no converse Godel(a1, ..., aN, n) function as that function would have a variable number of parameters.